SEO | 10 Min Read

 3. Implement Skyscraper Technique

-The skyscraper technique is a very popular technique for beginner and existing SEOs.
 This involves finding a highly linked article, writing a similar article that is way better, and then reaching out to have your site linked instead as a higher quality replacement.

 Another very easy way to get backlinks is by finding mentions of your site that are not linked, and simply asking the website owner to link your site.
 There are several software programs available that will find these mentions for you to help save you some time.